-Compensation Committee Meeting Date Resolutions Resolutions of the Compensation Committee and the Company's Response 02/22/2022 The 6th meeting of the 4th session Evaluation directors' compensations for the year of 2021.
-Evaluation employees' compensations for the year of 2021.
-Reviewing director's system and structure of the remuneration for the year of 2022.
-Reviewing manager's system and structure of the remuneration for the year of 2022.
-Approval of employees' and directors' compensations for the year of 2022.
+Compensation Committee Meeting Date Resolutions Resolutions of the Compensation Committee and the Company's Response 02/21/2023 The 2nd meeting of the 5th session Evaluation directors' compensations for the year of 2022.
+Evaluation employees' compensations for the year of 2022.
+Reviewing director's system and structure of the remuneration for the year of 2023.
+Reviewing manager's system and structure of the remuneration for the year of 2023.
+Approval of employees' and directors' compensations for the year of 2023.
 No Compensation Committee member had any dissenting opinion or qualified opinion to the proposal and all attending members agree to pass the proposal.
-11/01/2022 The 1st meeting of the 5th session Approval of directors' and employees' compensations for the year of 2022.
-Amendment to the Company's "Rules for performance evaluation of board of directors".
+11/01/2023 The 3rd meeting of the 5th session • Approval of directors' and employees' compensations for the year of 2023.

-- D. Attendance of Members at Nominating Committee Meetings: - ◆ Criteria and Duties for Members of Nominating Committee
+D. Attendance of Members at Nominating Committee Meetings:

+• Criteria and Duties for Members of Nominating Committee